tgfrerer/island/plan.md

 # TODO

-- change `Texture` to `Sampler` so that resource handles can only ever refer to memory-backed resources.
-It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
-- integrate cgltf
-- integrate jsmn json parser
-- check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline - basically re-use descriptorsets if possible (check this holds true: if descriptorsetlayout does not change, descriptors are compatible).
-- Implement text rendering using `stb_font`
+- change directory structure so that modules are in a subdirectory
+- update main readme for setup instructions to be minimal, move old setup instructions to separate readme.
+- add instructions for how to create an empty app or module using the generators

 ## (A)

 - Resolve Attachments (implement these for multisampling / anti-aliasing)

 ## (B)
+- It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
 - Compute Passes
     - combine setArgumentData and bindArgumentBuffer in encoder so that we're using a single path in the backend for both these methods (we